 The following question came to me recently, so I thought I’d answer it here: Q: I have a few questions/misunderstandings about white balance (WB) and how to set it as close as possible in camera settings.
 I know it may be difficult to set perfect WB, but setting a proper WB can be confusing for… Read more »

-Traditional portrait lighting is the foundation of all good portraiture.
+Traditional portrait lighting patterns are the foundation of all good portraiture.
 This is something I stress in several of my eBooks, and in this post, I’ll describe the five basic lighting patterns and include a video for reference.
 I hope you find it useful.
-The five lighting patterns are listed here: Short Lighting: good for… Read more »
+The Five Portrait Lighting Patterns Short Lighting: good for most… Read more »

 In this video, I provide a quick overview of on-camera fill flash for outdoor portraiture.
 I know that using your flash on the hot shoe isn’t the sexiest technique in the world, but sometimes it’s the best way to go, especially for things like outdoor event shots, where things are moving quickly and conditions aren’t… Read more »